shimu0215/shimu0215.github.io/skills.md

 ---

 ## Overview
 I have work experience as an NLP engineer.
 In this job, we expect to use AI to assist the science industry.
 Through this job, I have the ability to write standardized, efficient, and readable code, as well as quickly read open source code and debug, modify, or optimize it.
+I am also able to quickly learn new skills and tools, and integrate into a new team.

 I have project experience in GNN, RL and robotics during my graduate study.
 And in my undergraduate study, I spent the most time on projects related to embedded systems and hardware design, and robotics.
 This summer, I am helping my professor with his work about GNN and GeoAI.
 I am passionate about applying AI in different fields, so I am very interested in all research directions related to deep learning and robotics.